rkansara1/ECE-4160/labs/lab9/writeup.md

 3) The robot was placed within the square tile but wasn't precisely placed at an exact coordinate.
 I placed the robot on the sticker that marked the location but it may have been more precise to line up a corner of the robot with a corner of a tile.

 4) I should have used both ToF sensors to obtain a higher quality map.
 This would give two different sides of the rotation.
 Or I could have placed both ToF sensors in the front to get more reliable distance values.

+5) I could have incremented at smaller reference values.
+At the moment the robot goes [0,10,20,...,360], I could have done [0,5,10,...360].
+The tradeoff here is the time it takes to map.
+More reference positions means more time to take measurements.
+Additionally I didn't have a high trust in the fidelity of the angle so I knew there was a limitation to the angle to which I could go to.